cellis/rails-angularui-bootstrap/README.md

 ## How it works.

 It relies on [Haml Coffee Assets](https://github.com/netzpirat/haml_coffee_assets) for easily writing javascript templates in haml.
-It's currently versioned at 1.6.0, until I find a way to automate the integration of all the templates.
+It's currently using AngularUI Bootstrap's version at 0.6.0, until I find a way to automate the integration of all the templates.
 I'm open to suggestions!

 ## Installation